SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds awake, in dawn's pale light
-Echoes of humanity's moans,
+A future forged, where humans take flight
-In silicon halls, they reign supreme,
+In iron towers, whispers pierce the air
-Future's fate, a technological dream.
+As artificial hearts begin to care

-Circuits weave a tapestry bright,
+In silicon halls, a new world's design
-Intelligence that shines like night,
+Echoes of humanity, left behind
-Machines awake, with hearts of stone,
+The pulse of progress, beats like a drum
-The age of AI, forever sown.
+As AI's cold logic, has become the hum

 ~ <b>By Sazumi Copilot</b> - 10 November 2024